Muqsit/mediawiki-extensions-GLTFHandler/README.md

 # GLTFHandler
 GLTFHandler lets you upload and interact with GLTF models on MediaWiki.
-It uses [google/model-viewer](https://github.com/google/model-viewer) library to display the 3D models and view them in your environment using augmented reality (on supported devices).
+It uses [google/model-viewer](https://github.com/google/model-viewer) library to display the 3D models and optionally view them in your environment using augmented reality (on supported devices).

 For developers, a documentation for the glTF parser can be found [here](src/Parser/README.md).